armijnhemel/devicecode/doc/design_chip.md

 name and model are verified using a list of manufacturer names and model numbers (per manufacturer).
 These lists have been (manually) verified.
 If the manufacturer and model number are in these lists, then an extra `verified` flag will be set.
-This doesn't mean that unverified data is wrong, it is just not verified.
+This doesn't mean that unverified data is wrong or that the chip or manufacturer don't exist, it is just not verified.
 It is only an extra piece of data to increase fidelity.

 The lists with manufacturers and model numbers of course need to be kept up to date.